Updesh012/Online-Plant-Nursery-Application/README.md

-# Online Plant Nursery Application
+# REST API for Online Plant Nursery Application
+# Logo

 <div id="header" align="center">
   <img src="https://github.com/Updesh012/belligerent-glass-5037/blob/main/The_Green_Country/src/main/java/com/masai/images/project_logo.jpeg" width="40%" height = "200px"/>
 </div>

->   The main objective this Online plant nursery management project is to build a system that will help customers to view available plants, seeds, planters with details and also they can place orders.
+ * The main objective this Online plant nursery management project is to build a system that will help customers to view available plants, seeds, planters with details and also they can place orders.
 Admin can perform CRUD operations on plants, seeds, and planters.

-> Online Plant Nursery Management System is a Spring-Boot project Backend based application.
+ * Online Plant Nursery Management System is a Spring-Boot project Backend based application.

-> This is a Group project executed in 5 days with 5 members of team.
+ * This is a Group project executed in 5 days with 5 members of team.

 # For detailed explanation [Video](https://drive.google.com/file/d/1IpLkUn1LuYpX4cmZ8VADj_5RJy-qj8Iq/view?usp=sharing)